open-organization/open-org-leaders-manual/fattorini-innovation-through-community.md

 As a reminder of what it means to truly listen, I always return to this quote from Simon Sinek:

 When we're close to ideas, what we hear is criticism.
-When we're open to criticism [what we get is advice](https://twitter.com/simonsinek/status/199260848663969793).
+When we're open to criticism what we get is advice.[^criticism-advice]

 Remember that every time you need to reply to someone.